wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-review-trademe.md

 ## Some performance experiments

-Looking at waterfall charts and dissecting JavaScript bundles is interesting, but what we really want to get out of a performance teardown is a list of actionable tasks with a rough estimate of how each task will impact the performance of the website.
+Looking at waterfall charts and dissecting JavaScript bundles is interesting, but what we really want to get out of a performance review is a list of actionable tasks with a rough estimate of how each task will impact the performance of the website.
 One of my favourite ways to get this list is by running some [A/B performance tests](/using-ab-testing-to-prioritise-performance-optimisations/) by making some optimisations by hand and measuring their impact.

 ### Prioritise loading the primary image